biigpongsatorn/vue-thailand-address-autocomplete/README.md

 # Support

 ```
-If you feel like this project, You can support me with starring ⭐ this project.
+If you like this project, You can support me with starring ⭐ this project.
 ```

 # License